01mf02/jq-lang-spec/semantics.typ

-In this section, we will show how to transform --- or compile --- a filter $phi$ to a lambda term $[|phi|]$, such that $"eval" [|phi|]$ is a function that takes an input value $v$ and returns the stream of values that the filter $phi$ outputs when given the input $v$.
+In this section, we will show how to transform --- or compile --- a filter $phi$ to a lambda term $[|phi|]$, such that $"eval" [|phi|]$ is a function that takes an input value $v$ and returns the list of values that the filter $phi$ outputs when given the input $v$.
 The evaluation strategy is call-by-name.

 == Compilation